 To them, a variance in a budget is bad, even if you come in under budget (this is especially true in larger corporations).
 If you are consistently coming in under budget every year, it means that you aren’t planning your year properly and, even worse, that you don’t have a good grasp on how your department operates.
 Additionally, if you have a surplus for several years, then it’s probable that the funds will be taken away from you and redistributed to another department.

 So, how do you make sure that you keep to the budget you have while also helping to achieve strategic initiatives?
-I asked a former Financial Analyst for Abbott Laboratories and Stanley Black & Decker his advice on keeping a balanced budget and promoting harmony between IT and finance departments.
-Here are his tips:
+Here’s our advice on keeping a balanced budget and promoting harmony between IT and finance departments.

 1. Know your business.